jcs-elpa/modablist/README.md

 This package makes `tabulated-list` editable like spreadsheet.

-By the current implementation this package alone probably doesn't do much.
+By the current implementation this package alone doesn't do much.
+You would probably need to extend this package and treat this as a `library` or `framework`.

 ## Work with upstream